gzambran/spelling-bee-web/README.md

-# Spelling Bee Duel - Game Design Document
+# Spelling Bee Web - Multiplayer Word Game

 ## Overview
-A head-to-head mobile word game for two players, inspired by WordRacers from the HousePlay app.
-Players compete to find as many words as possible from a set of 7 letters in 90-second rounds.
+A real-time multiplayer word game (2-8 players) inspired by the New York Times Spelling Bee.
+Players compete to find as many words as possible from a set of 7 letters in timed rounds.
+Converted from mobile to web platform with enhanced multiplayer support.

 ## Core Game Mechanics